Music sets an emotional scene, so getting the right music for your business is crucial.

 Elevators

-Many people joke about the poor music choices in elevators, but many companies have made those poor decisions for strategic reasons.
+Many people joke about the poor music choices in elevators, but many companies made those choices for strategic reasons.
 The history of music in elevators is a study in early psychology.
 Muzak was invented in 1922 to calm people who may have a fear of elevators, and it has stuck around as a stereotype ever since.
 This may also be called Muzak environmental music.

 More modern elevators still play calming music, but songs can range across genres, depending on what the business needs.
 And to play this music, even Muzak, the business owner needs a license.